prototipio/cookbook/git.md

 # => Write some text description like below:

-Add option to choose driver to run RSpec system tests
+Add Capybara driver option for system tests

 System tests use a method called driven_by, which is part of Rails core, and which manages the Capybara driver configuration.
 The argument to driven_by